explaingit

 USE CASE 2

-Trace slow API requests across multiple services to find performance bottlenecks.
+Trace a user request across multiple services to find performance bottlenecks in your backend APIs.

 USE CASE 3